DLR-RY/ECI4FOAM/README.md

 ## Installation

-requires OpenFOAM of2012 or higher sourced and installed and python 3.7+ (conda is highly recommended)
+requires OpenFOAM of2212 or higher sourced and installed and python 3.7+ (conda is highly recommended)

 ```
 ./build-ECI4FOAM.sh # will install conan zmq oftest
 ```

+Note: Older version are supported on v1.0.1
 ## Testsuite

 install oftest to automatically test OpenFOAM with py.test